Summer Solstice - the Longest Day - Litha - Midsummer.

 The solstices are astronomical events, occurring in line with the suns relationship with the earth and so occur around the same dates every year, unlike the other pagan celebrations based around the farming calendar, the fire festivals of Imbolc, Beltane, Lughnasadh and Samhain, which are not astronomical so would have been flexible, more seasonal, and possibly based around the times of the first full moons after the equinoxes and solstices.

 The dates have been put into the wheel of the year to give us a frame of reference to make it easy to follow and celebrate.
-I feel these times are much more open to personal experience and can be celebrated when the season feels “right”, even when is more convenient for us.
+I feel the fire festivals are much more open to personal experience and can be celebrated when the season feels “right”, even when is more convenient for us, whereas the solstices and the equinoxes occur at specific times, although the energies around them can be felt for a few days either side - much like with the moons.

 The word solstice is derived from the Latin sol (“sun”) and sistere (“to stand still”), because at the solstices, the Sun’s movement appears to “stand still” (as seen from Earth) and pauses at a northern or southern limit before reversing direction.